This time next week, I will be basking in the glory of the English sunshine and I cannot wait.

 ICE CREAM EVERYWHERE

 Yes, I’m well aware that ice cream is a thing here in Lima too, but honestly a scoop of pistachio gelato from Aromi or some elderflower sorbet from Jack’s Gelato really make my day (plus elderflower is very much a British thing).
+If you can’t make it to Jack’s gelateria, then keep an eye out for Sweet Ally Scoops and her fabulous vintage pink ice cream van serving up his delicious flavours.
 Also you can’t go wrong with a 99 (vanilla soft serve with a Cadbury’s chocolate flake) at the seaside or a Magnum in the freezer at home, so really I had to put this section in here.
 It’s a bit more Cambridge related than the rest, because it’s local stuff that I miss the most, but everywhere has their own amazing place for ice cream.
 For example in Brighton they rave about Boho Gelato‘s range of regular and unusual flavours and down in Cornwall they serve ice cream with a dollop of thick clotted cream on top.
 So, wherever you’re staying, you can’t really go wrong with an ice cream…

 ENJOYING LONG SUMMER EVENINGS